Fax & Email Guidelines

 - Note: The most commonly available file format for email attachments is Portable Document Format (PDF).

-Our Electronic Transmission Service (ETS) enables local election officials to transmit and receive election materials via toll-free fax to/from Uniformed Services members, their eligible family members and overseas citizens.
-ETS also provides a fax to email conversion when the voter only has email.
+Our Electronic Transmission Service (ETS) allows election officials to transmit and receive election materials via toll-free fax to/from Service members, their eligible family members and overseas citizens.
+ETS also provides an email-to-fax conversion when the voter only has email.

 Election Officials should use this fax transmission cover sheet as a cover sheet when faxing or emailing election materials to voters.Voter Transmission Cover Sheet-In Bound From Voters